-Note For Linux, the SSL_CERT_DIR environment variable must be set to the location of the CAP.pem file.
+Note The SSL_CERT_DIR or SSL_CERT_FILE environment variables must be set to the location of the CA.pem file.
+See Configure OpenSSL trust stores for SSL/TLS on Linux and Windows for more information.

 6. To update the message queuing client settings, complete the following substeps.